Hounfor/The-Big-Deal-Add-On/README.md

 Remember that all three starting flashpoints, i.e. The Opportunist, Spite & Violence and Under the Sun are unlimited in respawn.
 This means that you do NOT need to start all three campaigns at once, if any of these flashpoints disappear from the map, it will reappear later (except The Opportunist, which completely disappears, but ONLY after April 3056).
 At the same time, each subsequent FP in the campaigns appears only once.
 In simple terms, it works the same as the Heavy Metal campaign in vanilla, you just have less time for all the FPs after the first one.

+– I didn’t figure out how to start the 2 Minutes To Midnight FP?
+Complete the Hearts and Minds FP by any means necessary.
+If your MRB rating is 750 or higher, you may receive a message from your Taurian contact, Elena Marisol-Chaplin, while flying in Taurian space.
+Remember that you only have a 1 chance to complete this FP, so make sure you are prepared.

 – Is The Big Deal compatible with existing BattleTech Extended saves?
 Again, you didn't read the description carefully.
 The modification is fully compatible with existing saves for BattleTech Extended.